October 31 -‘The’ Florida Endemic

 Final Tally

-This was a lot of birding for only three new year birds, but at this stage, that’s how it goes when you’ve already seen over 470 birds.
+This was a lot of birding for only three new year birds, but at this stage, that’s how it goes when you’ve already seen 470 birds.
 We also took three other trips to Fort DeSoto Park, Maximo Park, and another visit to Richard DeKorte Park in New Jersey for Sharon.
 The most noteworthy bird from those trips was a Bufflehead at Richard DeKorte Park.
 Our Big Year quest continues!

 Trip Summary: